Emulator Issues #9125

 But to see this issue get taken seriously sure is a pleasant surprise.
 Glad it isn't relegated to the Invalid/Won't Fix pile!

-#7 Updated by phire almost 4 years ago
+#7 Updated by phire about 4 years ago

 Don't get your hopes too high, the problem may be inherently "unsolvable" at higher IRs.
 I've been looking into the math/methods of various games' bloom effects.